Navassa Island: National Wildlife Refuge

-In September 1999, the United States Fish and Wildlife Service established the Navassa Island National Wildlife Refuge, which encompasses 1344 acre of land and a 12 nautical mile (22.2 km) radius of marine habitat around the island.
+In September 1999, the United States Fish and Wildlife Service established the Navassa Island National Wildlife Refuge, which encompasses 1344 acre of land and a 12 NM radius of marine habitat around the island.
 Later that year, full administrative responsibility for Navassa was transferred from the Office of Insular Affairs to the U.S. Fish and Wildlife Service.

 The National Wildlife Refuge protects coral reef ecosystems, native wildlife, and plants and provides opportunities for scientific research on and around Navassa Island.
 Navassa Island features large seabird colonies, including over 5,000 nesting red-footed booby (Sula sula).
 Navassa is home to four endemic lizard species.
 Two other endemic lizards, Cyclura cornuta onchiopsis and Leiocephalus eremitus, are extinct.

 Navassa Island NWR is administered as part of the Caribbean Islands National Wildlife Refuge Complex.
 Due to hazardous coastal conditions and to preserve species habitat, the refuge is closed to the general public, and visitors need permission from the Fish and Wildlife Service to enter its territorial waters or land.

 After World War II, amateur radio operators occasionally visited to operate from the territory.
 Navassa is accorded "entity" (country) status by the American Radio Relay League.
 The callsign prefix is KP1.

 Since it became a National Wildlife Refuge, amateur radio operators have repeatedly been denied entry.
 In October 2014, permission was granted for a two-week DX-pedition in February 2015.
 The operation, designated K1N, made 138,409 contacts.